Magic tricycles: Efficient magic state generation with finite block-length quantum LDPC codes: Code construction and properties

 where $a_g$, $b_g$, $c_g$ are the coefficients in the group algebra elements $a=\sum_{g\in G}a_g g$ and similarly for $b,c$. \end{proof}

 This perspective of viewing connected tricycle codes as three-dimensional homological products over a ring is useful for proving the following lower bound on the code distances.

 \begin{theorem} Consider a connected three-block Abelian group algebra code constructed from group algebra elements $a,b,c\in \mathbb{F}_2[G]$, with corresponding binary matrices $\mathbf{A},\mathbf{B},\mathbf{C} \in \mathbb{F}_2^{n\times n}$ where $n=|G|$.
 Further suppose that the classical binary linear codes with parity check matrices $\mathbf{A^T},\mathbf{B^T},\mathbf{C^T}$ have minimum distances $d_A^T, d_B^T, d_C^T$.
 We use the convention that $d = \infty$ if the corresponding matrix is full rank.
 Let $N=G_a \cap G_b \cap G_c$ be the intersection subgroup as defined in \cref{def::intersection_subgroup}.
-The minimum $Z$ distance of the quantum code is bounded below as
+The minimum distance of the quantum code is bounded below as

-\end{theorem} \begin{proof} This follows from the proof of Statement 10 in \cite{lin2024quantum}.
+\end{theorem} \begin{proof} The proof that $d_Z$ satisfies this inequality follows from the proof of Statement 10 in \cite{lin2024quantum}.
 In particular, Lemma 3 of \cite{lin2024quantum} also holds for three-dimensional homological products by decomposing them into a direct sum of three-dimensional homological products over cyclic group algebras (analogous to Appendix B. in \cite{panteleev2021quantum}).
 The matrices $\mathbf{A},\mathbf{B},\mathbf{C}$ are constructed identically, and following the proof of Lemma 3. in \cite{lin2024quantum}, each component code over a cyclic group algebra can be shown to have all-unit Smith Normal Forms under the assumptions of the lemma.
-The rest of the proof is identical, applied instead to the matrix $H_X$ defined in \cref{eq::parity_check_mats}. \end{proof}
+The rest of the proof is identical, applied instead to the matrix $H_X$ defined in \cref{eq::parity_check_mats}.